dngulin/ksi/Documentation~/api/T.TempAllocAttribute.g.md

 > \| **[API](index.g.md) / TempAllocAttribute**
 > \]

-Attribute to indicate a [DynSized](T.DynSizedAttribute.g.md) type that uses temporary allocator and should be created only on stack.
+A trait attribute to indicate a [DynSized](T.DynSizedAttribute.g.md) type that uses temporary allocator.
 Allows omitting manual deallocation in exchange for a lifetime limited by a frame time.

+Should be stored only on stack, that makes it similar to `ref` structures.
+The main difference is that you can use it as a generic parameter of the [TempRefList\<T\>](T.TempRefList-1.g.md).

-Should be added to a struct that contains fields of the `TempAlloc` type.
+Required for structs that have fields of the `TempAlloc` type.

 ```csharp
 [AttributeUsage(AttributeTargets.Struct)]